 If the tire cannot maintain the inflation pressure, drive the vehicle again, refer to Distributing the sealant.
 Then repeat steps 1 to 4.

 If an inflation pressure of 26 psi/180 kPa still cannot be reached, the tire is too heavily damaged.
-Contact the nearest MINI dealer.
+Contact the nearest MINI dealer. ◀ result in an accident. ◀

 Driving on